penguincoder/uncomplicated_mutex/README.md

 * Uses your own Redis or Redis::Namespace instance
 * Uses Redis `SET` using Lua transactions based on documentation from http://redis.io/commands/SET for a simple locking pattern.
+* It sleeps a random amount less than one second until such time that the timed out time has been met.
+* When many processes are struggling to get a single lock, if a different process has taken control of the lock when the timeout is met, the timeout is automatically reset.
+This allows differentiation between a stuck lock and locks with lots of processes struggling to get the lock.
-* It can either _pessimistically_ or _optimistically_ fail.
-In other words, it will raise an exception if you want and ignore the timeout and continue to run otherwise.
+* It pessimistically fails by raising an exception if the timeout has been met.
-* It uses a fixed number of ticks (or cycles) of wait that are calculated on initialization.
 * A lock will not overwrite a value in Redis if the value was changed from the lock's "secret" token.
 * It requires that objects to be locked respond to the method `id`.

-I take many feathers from the cap of Martin Fowler when I wrote this gem.
+I took many feathers from the cap of Martin Fowler when I wrote this gem.
 Once initialized, variables contents never change.
 Methods are not longer than 10 lines.
 Method names are very specific yet not too long.
 Methods are alphabetized in the class definition (except the initializer).
 Tests are included.

 Usage
 =====